mockingbirdconsulting/mockingbirdconsulting.co.uk/content/blog/2019-12-17-lorawan-gateway-shootout-rak-7240/index.md

 #### LTE (4G Cellular)

 As the model we are using will end up on our demo farm, we're checking that relying on LTE for our alternative connectivity back to the LoRaWAN servers will work for all our other customers.
 This requires a SIM card from a mobile provider (not supplied), and therefore an additional monthly cost.
+We're using [1p mobile](https://www.1pmobile.com/) and with the 10 or so sensors that are constantly sending back data in our lab environment we're seeing about 16Mb/day in data transfer.
+With this particular provider, that means and additional cost of less than £6.00 GBP each month!
+As the amount of data that we send over LTE increases, we'll probably need to look to a monthly "all you can eat" contract, but for the time being (and for smaller farms/estates) this will suffice.

 The gateway is also not configured to connect to any particular network as standard, so you'll need to find the APN and other data settings for your mobile provider in order to connect via LTE.

 So far, we've found the LTE to be just as reliable as the ethernet, and the failover between the two connections when we disconnect the network supply from the PoE injector is flawless including the re-establishing of the VPN connection.